kyma-project/telemetry-manager/docs/user/04-metrics.md

 ### Buffer Filling Up

-  Cause: The backend ingestion rate is too small for the data influx.
+Cause: The backend exporting rate is too small compared to the span ingestion rate.

 Remedy:

-  - Option 1: Increase ingestion rate capabilities in your backend.
-For example, by scaling out the SAP Cloud Logging instances.
+- Option 1: Upgrade backend capabilities.
+For instance, SAP Cloud Logging can be scaled out, if used as a backend.

-  - Option 2: Decrease data influx, that is, re-configure the metric pipeline.
+- Option 2: Decrease the amount of metrics sent to the gateway (for example, by disabling certain inputs or applying namespace filters).

 ### Gateway Throttling

 Cause: Gateway cannot receive metrics at the given rate.

 Remedy:

 - Manually scale out the gateway by increasing the number of replicas for the `telemetry-metric-gateway`.
 See [Module Configuration](https://kyma-project.io/#/telemetry-manager/user/01-manager?id=module-configuration).